-Lift the bonnet slightly and pull up the safety catch under the bonnet, located to the right of centre behind the grille.
+Lift the bonnet slightly and pull up the safety catch under the bonnet, located centrally behind the grille.
 The gas filled struts will assist raising the bonnet, and retain it in the fully open position.

 Before closing the bonnet ensure that no one is obstructing the closing area and that hands and clothes are clear.
 Remove tools, cleaning cloths, etc., from the engine compartment.